tri-cods/tidy-data/README.md

 In this session, we will:

 - install and become familiar with some of OpenRefine's features
+- import and export derivative datasets
-- import data
+- sort, filter, and facet data
-- remove blank rows and de-duplicate
+- fix errors and inconsistencies at scale
 - split columns with multiple values
-- export subsets in different formats
+- introduce regular expressions

 [Get Started >>>](sections/working-with-data.md)